GitHub Team permissions vs direct repository access

 - delegate day-to-day repo-team access work without broader GitHub org admin

 For the repod workflow itself, continue with how to delegate GitHub repo-team access work without handing out org admin.
+If you want a first-pass report before signup, use the free GitHub access audit tool.

 Related guides